UltraMessaging/smx_perf/README.md

 The assignment to the shell variable "LBM" should be changed to the location of your UM installation.

-After building, update the "PATH" environment variable to include the directory containing these executables.
+After running the "bld.sh" script, update the "PATH" environment variable to include the directory containing these executables.
 For example:
 ````
-export PATH="`pwd`:$PATH"
+export PATH="$HOME/smx_perf:$PATH"
 ````

 ### Update Configuration File